 “Right you are, Skipper,” Adams said as he manipulated the controls.

-It seemed like they suddenly moved in close to the other ship as the picture zoomed.
-A couple of lights shown through the opening, and there was indistinct movement.
+It seemed like they suddenly moved close to the other ship as the picture zoomed in.
+A couple of lights showed through the opening, and there was indistinct movement.

 “Makes sense,” Farmer said.
 “He's going to have to patch the hole before he can effect repairs, assuming repairs are possible.”